What is Financial FOMO?

 A week in the life of Steve…

 Steve wakes up at 6am and is very motivated.
-He goes for a morning jog while listening to his favorite podcast, The Entrepreneur Expert McMillions Secret Strategies Show.
+He goes for a morning jog while listening to his favorite podcast, The Entrepreneur Investor McMillions Secret Strategies Show.

 The podcast features a guest speaker who built a $200,000/y business buying and selling raw land.
 He outlines 6 easy-to-follow steps for young and hungry beginners to start their own land flipping business.
-Truly inspiring content.
+Truly inspiring content for an aspiring investor.

 Steve is fascinated by what he hears!
 He gets home from his jog and writes down “land flipping” on his goal board for the year 2020.